ariolam/catch-me-if-you-frog/Readme.md

 ### Game Screen

-The player presses the start button and the game screen loads, where the game will take place.
+The player presses the play button and the game screen loads, where the game will take place.
 There will be a score where will count the number of points.

-## Game Over Screen
+### Game Over Screen

 This screen will be shown when the time is up, and will display the total score and the restart button.

 ## Task

-\*\*

 1. HTML